Joycechocho/MongoDB-Play-Scala/README.md

 # Description
-Developed in Scala, from the frone end to the backend, a web service that fetches data from MongoDB and has a simple interface for data displaying.
+Developed in Scala, from the front-end to the back-end, a web service that fetches data from MongoDB and has a simple interface for data displaying.

 # Features
 Data access REST API